liz3/NativeJS/README.md

 Example:``` var string =  nat.typeFromLib("java.lang.String", "loadername", false, ["ExampleString"], classType("java.lang.String")); ```

-8. static invoke from a imported library: To invoke a imported static method by library(.jar file),at first argument you provide the classpath, the second is the methodName, the third argument is the loadername, this is the first argument passed at example 4, the fourth are the constructor parameter instances in form of an array, the fifth are the types of the arguments, but no worries, NativeJS has a method that makes that for you, Example:``` var parsed =  nat.staticLibInvoke("java.lang.Integer", "parseInt", "loaderName", [25], classType("int")); ```
+8. static invoke from a imported library: To invoke a imported static method by library(.jar file),at first argument you provide the classpath, the second is the methodName, the third argument is the loader name, this is the first argument passed at example 4, the fourth are the constructor parameter instances in form of an array, the fifth are the types of the arguments, but no worries, NativeJS has a method that makes that for you, Example:``` var parsed =  nat.staticLibInvoke("java.lang.Integer", "parseInt", "loaderName", [25], classType("int")); ```